State Investigating Farm After Worker Dies

 Visual Communication Can Help

 Help diagnose injuries: Quick and accurate diagnoses can mean the difference between life and death.
-Echo large-format printer and enlarger by Graphic Products enables anyone to create posters from standard 8.5 x 11 documents.
+Echo large-format printer and enlarger by Duralabel enables anyone to create posters from standard 8.5 x 11 documents.
 Create enlarged pain scales and picture sets to help people communicate nausea, dizziness, and other common symptoms by pointing rather than using verbal communication.

 Create a safe environment: Having access to onsite and mobile printers for banners, posters, and labels can help create a safer environment.
 Create customized safety messages in any language predominantly used, that can be easily seen or accessed throughout the camp.
 Information such as sanitation practices and safe water practices can be clearly displayed on posters, while environmental hazards can be clearly marked, keeping people safe in an environment that can change daily.